 4. Need to grasp essence, ideal standard, the Forms ---> intelligence

 Note that observation of things, even if we achieve some universal claims, does not do the job.

-a. featherless biped not really important vs. rational and social
+a.
+We are capable of distinguishing the essential from the inessential properties.
+For example, featherless biped not really important vs. rational and social

 --ultimate form, Form of all Forms, the Form of the Good---gives being and knowledge

 II.
 The Parable of the Cave: The Republic

 ---Why do philosophers seem so inept and weird? ---

 Statues > corporeal objects

 Above ground > Reality: The World of the Forms

 The Sun > The Form of the Good...gives knowledge and being...best thing there is, eternal and immutable.